-Volatile developments in the global automotive markets, accidents at suppliers, storms and earthquakes caused production volumes of some vehicle models to fluctuate at some plants.
+Volatile developments in the global automotive markets, accidents at suppliers and disruption in the supply chain caused production volumes of individual vehicle models to fluctuate at some plants.
 In specific markets, we also recorded a change in incoming orders: the number of orders for diesel vehicles fell, while orders for petrol engines rose.
 We address such fluctuations using tried-and-tested tools, such as flexible working time models.
 The design of the production network enables us to respond dynamically to varying changes in demand at the sites.
 “Turntable concepts” even out capacity utilization between production facilities.
 At multibrand sites, volatile demand can also be smoothed across brands.

 Short-term changes in customer demand for specific equipment features in our products, and the decreasing predictability of demand, may lead to supply bottlenecks.
-We minimize this risk by, among other measures, continuously comparing our available resources against future demand scenarios.
+We minimize this risk, for example, by continuously comparing our available resources against future demand scenarios.
 If we identify bottlenecks in the supply of materials, we can introduce countermeasures far enough in advance.

 Production capacity is planned several years in advance for each vehicle project on the basis of expected sales trends.
 These are subject to market changes and generally entail a degree of uncertainty.
 If forecasts are too optimistic, there is a risk that capacity will not be fully utilized.
 However, forecasts that are too pessimistic pose a risk of undercapacity, as a result of which it may not be possible to meet customer demand.